thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 $ bin/kafka-console-consumer.sh --topic test-topic-1 --group tt1-group-1 --from-beginning --bootstrap-server localhost:9092
 ```

-- Below snapshot shows the topics list on source and destination cluster
+- In below snapshot we could see the list of topics list that are available on source and destination kafka cluster after deployment of mirrormaker2.

 ![topics_list](https://github.com/user-attachments/assets/d6cba90e-5dc7-48eb-83ea-4c05ad91b295)

-- After creating a kafka topic named `testing-topic-one` using Strimzi kafka CR resource, we could see that after topic creation the topic on the source reflect on the destination `kafka-src.testing-topic-one`.
+- A kafka topic named `testing-topic-one` was created using Strimzi KafkaTopic CR manifest, we could see in the below snapshot that after topic creation on the source kafka cluster it is replicated in the destination kafka cluster with name `kafka-src.testing-topic-one` (refer the last command output in the snapshot).

 ![topic_synced_after_sometime](https://github.com/user-attachments/assets/eab50011-ed64-475c-9fed-dd7abcbb4ef7)

-- Below snapshot where we produce message to source kafka cluster topic and could see the messages also available in destination cluster topics when consumed on the replicated topic.
+- Below snapshot the first section we produce message on to the topic of source kafka cluster.
+The message can be consumed on the destination cluster topics which got replicated.

 ![synced_topic_with_msg_from_src](https://github.com/user-attachments/assets/118ecb92-e193-4caf-8461-24ce3d80e426)